tc39/proposal-source-phase-imports/README.md

 Only the `module` reflection is specified by this proposal.

+### Defining Reflection

+Reflection is defined through the [ECMA-262 ES modules HostLoadImportedModule refactoring][], which permits moves the construction of module records to the host, and on which we can define a `[[ModuleSourceObject]]` custom object to be returned by module reflection that is compatible both with compartments and import reflection.

 ### JS Reflection

-The type of the reflection object for a JavaScript module is currently host-defined, but the goal would be for this to be defined to be an object that is compatible with objects defined by the [module blocks][] and the [compartments][] specifications.
+The type of the reflection object for a JavaScript module is would depend on the [compartments][] specification.
+It could possibly be initial specified in this proposal and extended by the compartments proposal or it could entirely be specified in the compartments proposal.

-Specifying this object remains a TODO item for the proposal.
+In the current specification, the JS reflection case just throws an error to support this as a future addition.

 ### Wasm Reflection